 Blackstone Audio Books, 1996

-Published in Great Britain, Japan, Germany, Italy, Sweden, Turkey, and Spain
+Published in Great Britain, Japan, Germany, Italy, Sweden, and Turkey

 News about Portrait of an Artist

 Portrait of an Artist: A Biography of Georgia O'Keeffe is included in Five Hundred Great Books by Women: A Reader's Guide, Viking Penguin, 1995